llamaXc/winwing-ufc-addon/README.md

 </hr>

 # Installation
 This is easier than it seems, just added every step for all tech levels.
-TLDR: Replace the `Scripts/wwt` folder with the downloaded  <a href="https://github.com/llamaXc/winwing-ufc-addon/releases/download/V1.0.1/wwt.zip" download>Latest Release wwt<a/>.
+**TLDR**: Replace the `Scripts/wwt` folder with the downloaded  <a href="https://github.com/llamaXc/winwing-ufc-addon/releases/download/V1.0.1/wwt.zip" download>Latest Release wwt<a/>.

  1. Download the <a href="https://github.com/llamaXc/winwing-ufc-addon/releases/download/V1.0.1/wwt.zip" download>Latest Release<a/>
  2. Unzip the .zip file using 7-zip or some other compression program.